Welcome and Guidance Actions

 FAQs (and some answers)

-Where can I find information on agreements or cooperation agreements and aid for student exchange programs?
+Where can I find information on agreements or cooperation agreements and aid for student exchange programmes?

-The International Office is responsible for the management of agreements, cooperation agreements, exchanges, etc. for all students in the Escuela Técnica Superior de Ingenieros Informáticos.
+The External Affairs Office is responsible for the management of agreements, cooperation agreements, exchanges, etc. for all students in the Escuela Técnica Superior de Ingenieros Informáticos.

 What are the material resources and services available to the Master students?